 I am quite stiff so probably can’t do yoga can I?

 Yes indeed you can!
-There is too much emphasis on the need to be flexible in yoga; it will make you more flexible in time with practice, but it is perhaps more important to be mentally flexible and to approach your yoga with an open mind and a sense of humour!
+There is too much emphasis on the need to be flexible in yoga; it will make you more flexible in time with practice, but it also requires strength.
+It is perhaps more important to be mentally flexible and to approach your yoga with an open mind and a sense of humour!

 I am naturally flexible and can do some of the difficult poses that I have seen in books though I have never done yoga!
 Any point me coming?